BroadcastFeed/BroadcastFeed/README.md

 - Client
 - Server

-There is a CMakeLists.txt file in each of the directories, you can build each project as so:
+There is a CMakeLists.txt file in each of the directories.
+You can build each project as so:
 ```bash
  > .../client/
  cmake .